Lydford sports field

 “These are charities not businesses and they have a different set of rules and governances which is why it is important more than ever that there should be more transparency about donations and the way in which they are spent.”

 There are three bodies involved with the playground.
 The Playground Committee, Lydford Parish Council and the Lydford Sports Field Committee.
-What is still not clear is the respective roles of these bodies in the planning, financing and construction of the playground and also in the running and maintenance of it in years to come.
+The respective roles of these bodies in the planning, financing and construction of the playground was not made clear.
+Neither is it clear just what their respective roles are in the running and maintenance of it in years to come.

 According to the Parish Clerk the Playground Committee is a sub-committee of the Sports Field Committee not of the parish council.
 It matters because Lydford Sports Field is a registered charity with its own treasurer and trustees and enjoying certain benefits when it comes to tax and also funding.